laravel/docs/validation.md

 <a name="creating-form-requests"></a>
 ### Creating Form Requests

-For more complex validation scenarios, you may wish to create a "form request".
-Form requests are custom request classes that contain validation logic.
+For more complex validation scenarios, you may wish to create a "form request" Form requests are custom request classes that contain validation logic.
 To create a form request class, use the `make:request` Artisan CLI command:

     php artisan make:request StoreBlogPost